ipekkarakurt/gcp-ace-notes/managed-services/managed-services.md

 ### Dataproc
 fully managed cloud service for running Apache Spark and Apache Hadoop clusters. not serverless because you can view & manage clusters and worker nodes

+### Cloud Data Fusion
+managed service that is designed for building data transformation pipelines (merge data from multiple sources and write the data to a BigQuery data set)